Introduction - NetFoundry for Azure Virtual WAN.

 3. Is this for testing?
 If so, is the testing environment known?

-4. Will need to determine where to place Branch Gateway software?
+4. Determine the location to place Branch Gateway software?

-5. What type of virtualization hypervisor will be used.
-Access to hypervisor with admin permissions for hardware/software.
+5. What type of virtualization Hypervisor will be used?
+Do you have access to the Hypervisor with admin permissions for hardware/software installation.

 6. External facing IP to register with Azure Virtual WAN.
 Likely a primary NAT address servicing your LAN users.